-This page, when separated from the rest of the application, should serve as a succinct and accurate description of the proposed plan.
+Abstract should serve as a succinct and accurate description of the proposed plan.
 The abstract should include the long-term goals of the proposed work and the methods to be used.
 Data collection and analysis should be summarized along with the potential clinical significance and future clinical impact of this work.
-Abstract not to exceed 300 words.